c3c/OPL-goodies/README.md

 - .prototype doesn't exist,
 - there's no RegExp, no array.push, ...

-For the moment the stringify'er can handle the basic datatypes in OPL If any more of them should be needed, they can be added easily
+For the moment the stringify'er can handle the basic datatypes in OPL.
+If any more of them should be needed, they can be added easily.

 --
 Example: